 As well as on the web, a selection of these guides are published six times a year in our magazine.

 In each guide we pick our Best Buys to help consumers easily choose the best brands to buy in that market.
-We’re very pleased that Lucy Bee has one of these awarded for its coconut oil and you can read more about that here in Lucy Bee: Ethical Best Buy Coconut Oil.
+We’re very pleased that Lucy Bee has one of these awarded for its Coconut Oil, Coconut Milk, Creamed Coconut and Soaps and you can read more about that here in Lucy Bee: Ethical Best Buy Coconut Oil.

 We talk more about the Best Buy in our video interview with Lucy Bee below:

 Q: What makes Ethical Consumer the leading authority on ethical consumerism?

 A: As mentioned above we’ve been producing our magazine for over 25 years and over this time we’ve built up a massive database full of information on companies and brands.
 This helps us to understand trends and what is happening within markets.

 We’ve also got lots of experience of working with some of the UK’s most ethical companies and campaign groups.

 Q: Is campaigning something you do a lot of?

 A: We see everything we do as campaigning of one type or another.